dracoon/dracoon-java-crypto-sdk/README.md

 ## Contribution

 If you would like to contribute code, fork the repository and send a pull request.
-We don't use the GitHub Flow, so please create a feature branch of the develop branch and make your changes there.

 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.

 # Copyright and License